thaotrangnguyen03/MIS-311-/README.md

 - Which products have higher demand?
 - Are there any unusual sales patterns or outliers?

-# Possible Analysis Methods

-The dataset can support several analytical and visualisation techniques, including:

-- Pivot tables
-- Pie charts
-- Bar charts
-- Box plots
-- Descriptive statistics
-- Comparative analysis by branch, city, customer type, and product category

-## Business Value

-By analysing this dataset, supermarket managers can identify sales trends, improve inventory planning, understand customer segments, and support better decision-making in retail management.
+The dataset is useful for performing descriptive and business analytics to understand customer purchasing behaviour, sales performance across branches and cities, product demand, and revenue trends.
+It can support visualisation techniques such as pie charts, box plots, pivot tables, and comparative analysis for decision-making in retail management.